 The Center for Nonprofit Leadership has developed a series of seven tips that you can use in a variety of ways: as a focus for a board discussion, a topic for a staff or board committee meeting or an article in your newsletter.
-Please note that if you reprint any of the tips, you must include the appropriate acknowledgment and email us for permission at centerfornonprofitleadership@adelphi.edu.

 Often misunderstood, endowments are always fodder for a good story.
 The Chronicle of Philanthropy (August 4-5, 2005) included a special insert that focused on endowments and the Grassroots Fundraising Journal (July/August 2005) featured a lead story on “The Value of a Nest Egg: Starting an Endowment.”